YInMn Blue: In popular culture

 After Subramanian, Smith, and other colleagues published their results, companies began inquiring about commercial uses.
 Shepherd Color Company eventually won the license to commercialize the pigment in May 2015.
 Many companies such as AMD and Crayola rushed to use the new pigment name in product announcements and press releases.
 It is unclear when the first commercial application of YInMn blue reached the consumer market.

 AMD announced in July 2016 that the pigment would be used on new Radeon Pro WX and Pro SSG professional GPUs for the energy efficiency that stems from its near-infrared reflecting property.

 The American art supplies company Crayola announced in May 2017 that it planned to replace its retired Dandelion color (a yellow) with a new color "inspired by" YInMn.
 The new color does not contain any YInMn.
 Crayola held a contest for more pronounceable name ideas, and announced the new color name, "Bluetiful", on 14 September 2017.
-The new crayon color has been available since late 2017.
+The new crayon color was made available in late 2017.

 In artists' pigments

 In June 2016, an Australian company, Derivan, published experiments using YInMn within their artist range (Matisse acrylics), and subsequently released the pigment for purchase.

-As of April 2021, Golden Paints has commercially licensed and sourced the pigment from Shepherd Color Company.
+As of April 2021, Golden Paints has commercially licensed and sourced the pigment, in the U.S. from Shepherd Color Company.
 According to Golden, the supply of the raw pigment is extremely limited.
-Shephard Color Company received the required environmental and safety approvals to sell the pigment in the U.S. in 2020.
+Shepherd Color Company received the required environmental and safety approvals to sell the pigment in the U.S. in 2020.

+Gamblin Artists Colors made a first Limited Edition batch of YInMn Blue in November 2020.